'Obvious Tactics'.

 Scorer

-In 1993 Pugh and writer Simon Davies made the sciencefiction comic book 'The Last Planet'.
-The story stars a 13-year old extraterrestrial fish-faced girl, Brill, who lives on the last inhabited planet in the universe.
-Pugh put a lot of effort in this book, which turned out to be a tremendous bestseller and was featured as 'Spotlight of the Month' in the magazine Previews.
-Unfortunately publisher Mindbenders (MBS) had not thought all 1.500 copies would sell out that fast.
-They lacked money to print more.
-The U.S. distributor Diamond therefore terminated their contract with MBS, leaving Pugh behind with about 82 pages that to this day never have been published.
+Together with writer Alan Grant, David Pugh made the horror story 'Garbage Man', running in issues #27-#29 of the magazine Toxic (September-October 1991).
+In 1993, Pugh and writer Simon Davies made the science fiction comic book 'The Last Planet', starring a 13-year old extraterrestrial fish-faced girl, Brill, who lives on the last inhabited planet in the universe.
+Pugh put a lot of effort in this book, which turned out to be a tremendous bestseller and was featured as "Spotlight of the Month" in the Previews catalog of the American distribution company Diamond.
+Unfortunately, publisher Mindbenders (MBS) had not expected all 1,500 copies would sell out that fast, and lacked money to print more.
+The American distributor subsequently terminated their contract with MBS, leaving Pugh behind with about 82 pages of a follow-up that have never been published.

 Charity

-At the turn of the 1980s into the 1990s, Pugh had built up a productive comic career.
+At the turn of the 1980s into the 1990s, Pugh had built up a productive career in comics.
 Although he liked drawing comics, the stress didn't give him deep creative fulfillment.
 He wanted to rediscover the joy he had at the start of his career and push the limits of his artistic abilities.
 At the same time he also searched for deeper spiritual meaning.
 During a book signing session at the Games Workshop Golden Demon convention in Birmingham, a man told him he always wanted to be a comic artist during his youth, but was glad he never did, because he became a musician and "got a life".
 This insult made Pugh wonder whether comics were all he ever wanted to do.
 Although he brought potential buyers to each convention, he never saw any of the 10% sales profits he was promised.

 Novels and other books

 Together with author Doug Moench and fellow illustrator John Howard, Pugh collaborated on a 3D children's book, 'The Boy Who Walked On The Ceiling'.
-In 2017 he published an essay in the anthology 'Minds Wailing in Remembrance', a collective tribute to Tenzin Delek, a Tibetan monk who died in a Chinese prison.
+In 2017, he published an essay in the anthology 'Minds Wailing in Remembrance', a collective tribute to Tenzin Delek, a Tibetan monk who died in a Chinese prison.
 In 2019, Pugh published his first novel, 'Dharma Sutra' (Austin Macauley, 2019), a romantic-erotic-spiritual tale set in India.
-The book is inspired by people he met during his travels and the spiritual insight he achieved.
+The book is inspired by people he met during his travels and the spiritual insights he achieved.
 The main character, Jeffrey Dharma, is a disillusioned comic artist who wants to follow the Hindu path of Vanaprastha, the time of life when one gives up responsibility.
 'Dharma Sutra' is the first part of what Pugh intends to become a trilogy.
 Since the protagonist's name sounds similar to infamous serial killer Jeffrey Dahmer, there was some pressure from publishers to change the character's name to Pugh's own.

-Recent years
+Later years